Editorial Guidelines & Style Sheet

 Types of Articles

-- Filmmaker Interviews can be done as a Q&A (e.g. No Ordinary Granny) or as an edited profile with direct quotes interspersed (e.g. ITVS: Has This Key Funding Parnter Lost its Way?).
+- Filmmaker Interviews can be written as a Q&A (e.g. Filmmakers and Their Global Lens: Mary Dore) or as an edited profile with direct quotes interspersed (e.g. ITVS: Has This Key Funding Parnter Lost its Way?).
+We generally shy from single director interviews and prefer stories about multiple films and filmmakers.

 Style Sheet